rust-lang/book/src/ch04-02-references-and-borrowing.md

 ```

 First, we had to change `s` to be `mut`.
 Then we had to create a mutable
-reference with `&mut s` and accept a mutable reference with `some_string: &mut
+reference with `&mut s` where we call the `change` function, and update the
+function signature to accept a mutable reference with `some_string: &mut
 String`.
+This makes it very clear that the `change` function will mutate the
+value it borrows.

 But mutable references have one big restriction: you can have only one mutable
 reference to a particular piece of data at a time.
 This code will fail: